elishaukpong/ci-cd-workflow/README.md

-This repo is a containerized workflow of an application, a ci-cd pipeline to deploy the application to either a staging or production server and also with monitoring setup using prometheus with data aggregated from cAdvisor and Pecona MMS (for monitoring MySQL instance), visualized with Grafana.
+This repo is a containerized workflow of an application, a ci-cd pipeline to deploy the application to either a staging or production server and also with monitoring setup using prometheus with data aggregated from cAdvisor and MySQLD Exporter (for monitoring MySQL instance), visualized with Grafana.

 It starts the simulation from the `./application` folder, this folder simulates a git repo, a folder on your machine, basically where you code or store codes, it is the starting point and this code will be